xcomfan/xcomfan.github.io/gitref/distributed_workflow/maintaining_project.md

 You have two main option to fix a non clean pull request merge.

 * You can rebase your branch on top of whatever the target branch is (normally the master branch of the repository you forked).
 Rebasing will get you a cleaner history, but its more error prone thus the option below is chosen by most developers on GitHub.
-* You can merge teh target branch into your branch.
+* You can merge the target branch into your branch.

 If you want to merge the target branch into your Pull Request to make it mergeable, you would take the following steps.